att-innovate/charmander/docs/TRICKSTIPS.md

 **Redis updates are asynchronous**

 The different Analytics-related services exchange the state with the scheduler using Redis.
-The polling interval of the services against redis is between 15s and 30s.
+The polling interval of the services is between 15s and 30s.
 Expect data to be _eventual-consistent_.

 **Verify that Charmander-Scheduler is running**

 In very rare cases it could be that after a reboot of the master node the Scheduler wasn't able to re-connect to Mesos.
-It is suggested that after a reboot you verify on the [Mesos-Frameworks](http://172.31.1.11:5050/#/frameworks) page that charmander is listed as an active framework.
+We suggested that after a reboot you verify on the [Mesos-Frameworks](http://172.31.1.11:5050/#/frameworks) page that charmander is listed as an active framework.
 In case of an issue just restart the scheduler/cluster:

     ./bin/reset_cluster